sharkwouter/vaporos-buster/README.md

 - valve-archive-keyring (won't work)
 - libtxc-dxtn-s2tc0 (Mesa has support for this now, so it shouldn't be needed anymore)
 - plymouth-themes-steamos
-- patches to gnome which made the text huge and enabled desktop icons
+- patches to gnome which enable desktop icons

 I'm not a big fan of the astetic packages.
 I'd prefer VaporOS Buster to look more like standard Debian than like SteamOS.
 That way people can see the difference.